kostasrotas/qtLessons/README.md

 * myLesson2b : Usage of QWidgets, forms created programmatically.

+* myLesson2btest : How to test myLesson2b project using Qt test.

 * myLesson3 : Usage of QWidgets, animation, timing

 * myLesson4 : Demonstration of a QML project.
 Usage of ListView with model.
 Properties.